daniel-lahoz/DLSocketSimplyServerDemo/README.md

 This is very a simple demo of the implementation of **Socket.io** server on Node.js.

-We use the **Socket.io** chat example as based and added support por rooms.
+I use the **Socket.io** chat example as based and added support por rooms.

-You can see the original sample here: [Here](https://github.com/socketio/socket.io/tree/master/examples/chat)
+You can see the original sample [Here](https://github.com/socketio/socket.io/tree/master/examples/chat)

+I also have an iOS Demo Chat Client App for this server, you can see here: [DLSocketSimplyiOS] (https://github.com/daniel-lahoz/DLSocketSimplyiOS)

 ## How to use